 Intangible assets other than goodwill are amortized over their useful lives, unless these lives are determined to be indefinite.
 Intangible assets are carried at cost less accumulated amortization.
 Amortization is computed over the estimated useful life of the respective asset.
 Intangible assets are reviewed for impairment in accordance with Statement of Financial Accounting Standards No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets ("FAS 144").
-We perform an impairment test whenever events or changes in circumstances include significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of acquired assets or the strategy for its business, significant negative industry or economic trends, and/or a significant decline in our stock price for a sustained period.
+We perform an impairment test whenever events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
+Examples of such events or circumstances include significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of acquired assets or the strategy for its business, significant negative industry or economic trends, and/or a significant decline in our stock price for a sustained period.
 Impairments are recognized based on the difference between the fair value of the asset and its carrying value, and fair value is generally measured based on discounted cash flow analyses.
 No intangible asset impairment was recorded for the periods presented.